-If you are new to photography, you have probably heard the term depth of field being mentioned in various photography websites, blogs or forums.
-You would probably be wondering what depth of field means and how it can help you in taking better pictures.
-Whether you are into portrait, landscape, sports, wedding or other forms of photography, depth of field is an important concept you have to understand.
-It is not complicated to understand and can become one of your best tools in photography.
+If you’re new to photography, you’ve probably heard the term depth of field and wondered what it means and how it can help you take better pictures.
+Whether you are into portrait, landscape, sports, wedding, or other forms of photography, depth of field is an important concept you have to understand.
+It’s not complicated to understand and can become one of your best tools in photography.

-Depth of field or DOF in short, refers to the range of distance within a scene that is considerably sharp.
-To achieve that effect, we have to understand how it works, now that we know the definition.
-There are scientific ways to explain DOF but I will not try to bore you with it.
-I will use simple layman terms to explain what it is and how you can use it to your advantage to produce stunning pictures.
+Depth of field (DOF) refers to the range of distance within a scene that is considerably sharp.
+There are scientific ways to explain DOF, but I will not try to bore you.
+I will use simple layman’s terms to explain what it is and how you can use it to your advantage to produce stunning pictures.

 Deep Depth of Field

 Have you ever seen landscape pictures that are sharp across the entire scene?
-There are several reasons to this.
-One of the main reason for the sharpness is due to deep depth of field.
-Deep DOF means the range of distance within a scene that is considerably sharp, is wide, covering a wider depth in the scene.
-This resulted in a picture that is considerably sharp across the entire scene.
+This is deep depth of field.
+Deep DOF means the range of distance within a scene that is sharp covers a wider depth in the scene.

-Deep DOF is important when taking pictures of landscape as you want all details from the foreground through to the background in the scene to be reasonably sharp.
-It is also important when taking group shots as you do not want anybody in the picture to be out of focus.
+Deep DOF is important when taking pictures of landscapes, as you want all details from the foreground through to the background in the scene to be reasonably sharp.
+It is also important when taking group shots, as you do not want anybody in the picture to be out of focus.

 Shallow Depth of Field

-When you are shooting portraits, you want your subject to be really sharp and stand out in the picture.
+When you’re shooting portraits, you want your subject to be really sharp and stand out in the picture.
 You can achieve this effect by using a shallow depth of field.
-Shallow DOF means the range of distance within a scene that is considerably sharp, is small, covering a smaller depth in the scene.
-This resulted in a picture that is only sharp at the focused subject while the foreground and background are blurred.
+Shallow DOF means the range of distance within a scene that is sharp is small, covering a smaller depth in the scene.
+This results in a picture that is only sharp at the focused subject while the foreground and background are blurred.

 Factors that Influence Depth of Field

-Aperture – This is the most obvious factor that will determine how DOF affect the outcome of your pictures.
-How much of the picture is sharp will be determined by the aperture you set while in manual or aperture priority mode.
-As stated above, a small aperture value (e.g. f/1.8), will create a shallow DOF in your picture, while a large aperture value (e.g. f/22), will create a deep DOF in your picture.
+Aperture.
+This is the most obvious factor that will determine how DOF affects the outcome of your pictures.
+A small aperture value (e.g. f/1.8), will create a shallow DOF in your picture, while a large aperture value (e.g. f/22), will create a deep DOF in your picture.

-Distance to Subject – The closer you are to your subject, the shallower the DOF, while the further you are away from your subject, the deeper the DOF.
+Distance to Subject.
+The closer you are to your subject, the shallower the DOF, while the farther you are away from your subject, the deeper the DOF.

-Focal Length – The longer the focal length you use, the shallower the DOF, given equal subject distance.
+Focal Length.
+The longer the focal length you use, the shallower the DOF, given equal subject distance.
 Zooming will narrow the distance between you and your subject through the lens.
-As you already know from the distance factor, the closer you are to your subject, the shallower the DOF, irregardless of whether you zoomed in or move in closer to the subject.
+As you already know from the distance factor, the closer you are to your subject, the shallower the DOF, regardless of whether you zoomed in or move in closer to the subject.
 The exact opposite applies when trying to achieve deeper DOF.

 To sum it all up, use a low aperture value when taking portraits and macro.
 Ensure that the distance between you and your subject is close enough to compose your shot.
 You can close the distance by zooming your lens in or by walking closer to the subject.
 This creates a shallow depth of field in your picture.